-A range of regional and district rules enable the use of the various coastal management zones as permitted activities, especially where activities would likely have minimal adverse effects on the environment.
-These activities will be subject to standards, including amenity based standards to ensure adverse effects are managed.
+A range of regional and district rules enable the use of the various coastal management zones as permitted activities, especially where there are minimal adverse effects on the environment.
+These activities will be subject to standards, including amenity based standards.
 Rules will also require coastal permits for activities in the Coastal Marine, Port and Port Landing Area and Marina Zones, where these activities need a greater level of control.
 These rules are described further under the subsequent sections of this chapter.
 Additionally, other chapters of the MEP also have regional rules for some activities that may affect the coastal environment; for example, discharges to air, land and water.
 Descriptions of these regional rules are set out in other chapters.